Abdalla-Eldoumani/dsav/README.md

 ## Notes

 - Assembly version is for learning low-level programming
-- Pure C++ version works on any modern system
+- Pure C++ version is feature-complete and works on any modern system
-- Assembly-linked version shows C++/Assembly integration
+- Assembly-linked version shows C++/Assembly integration (proof-of-concept only)
 - Rust version demonstrates memory safety and modern UI
-- All versions have identical features and behavior
+- All complete versions have identical features and behavior